 Made of fine Pentelic marble, this arch is 18 m high, 12,5 m wide and 2,3 m in depth.
 Its architecture resembles a lot to similar Roman arches and it is crowned by pilasters of Corinthian rhythm.
 The design is fully symmetrical.
-The monument has two layers, at the centre of the lower layer there is an arched gate through which people could pass.
-Also there were two columns, which do not exist any more and connected by architraves between the two layers.
+The monument has two layers, at the center of the lower layer there is an arched gate through which people could pass.
+Also, there were two columns, which do not exist anymore and connected by architraves between the two layers.

 Two inscriptions are carved in the architrave, one on each side: the first on the side towards the Acropolis reads "This is Athens, the ancient city of Theseus", the second on the other side, facing the new city reads "This is the city of Hadrian and not of Theseus".
 It is obvious that the ancient city formed new districts due to the expansion that was made by the Emperor.